-Clark is training to be a teacher, and his involvement in this project has provided him the opportunity to participate in "genuine" scientific research such that he can model it with his future middle school students.
+Clark has finished his professional degree to be a secondary school science teacher, and his involvement in this project has provided him the opportunity to participate in "genuine" scientific research he can model with his future middle school students.
 He originally participated in this project as part of a summer research internship provided by a National Science Foundation grant for which Bryce is a co-PI.
-His attraction to the project came because of his belief that this was a project that he involved chemistry, public health and environmental sciences, in such a way that he could engage his future students.
+His attraction to the project came because of his belief that this was a project involving chemistry, public health and the environmental sciences, in such a way that he could engage his future students.
 His continued involvement during the academic year is a testimony to his long-standing interest.
-He has committed to continuing to work on the bedrock leaching projects during this upcoming summer and his year working for his M.Ed., the final steps in the process of teacher certification.